 M.S.
 Ed.
 Counselor Education

-• Students entering any of the 3 master's counselor education programs during the 2013-14 academic year will receive a scholarship of 25% discounted tuition through the duration of their master's training as long as they are enrolled in 6 credits per fall and spring semester.
+- Students entering any of the master's counselor education programs receive a scholarship of 25% discounted tuition through the duration of their master's training as long as they are enrolled in 6 credits per fall and spring semester.

 - The 60-credit Clinical Mental Health Counseling, School Counseling, and Marriage and Family Counseling Programs are accredited by the Council for Accreditation of Counseling and Related Educational Programs (CACREP).
 CACREP accreditation indicates that the Program has a rigorous curriculum and provides comprehensive fieldwork supervision.
-The regulations for Licensure as a Professional Counselor (LPC) and certification for school counselors in most states is based on the CACREP model, and graduates of CACREP programs are better able to obtain licensure or certification when moving to other states.
+The regulations for Licensure as a Professional Counselor (LPC) and certification for school counselors in most states are based on the CACREP model, and graduates of CACREP programs are better able to obtain licensure or certification when moving to other states.
 Some states require that applicants for licensure or certification have graduated from a CACREP accredited program.
-Graduates of CACREP programs are able to apply to be a National Certified Counselor (NCC) while in the last semester of study; this can save the graduate two years of post-master's experience, and beginning in 2022 only graduates of CACREP programs can obtain the NCC.
+Graduates of CACREP programs are able to apply to be a National Certified Counselor (NCC) while in the last semester of study, which saves the graduate two years of post-master's experience, and beginning in 2022 only graduates of CACREP programs can obtain the NCC.